Mount Hermon Cemetery

 Mount Hermon Cemetery is a garden (or rural) cemetery and National Historic Site of Canada.
 It is located in the Sillery district (quartier) of the Sainte-Foy–Sillery–Cap-Rouge borough (arrondissement) of Quebec City, Quebec, Canada.
 The cemetery was designated a National Historic Site of Canada in 2007.

-The impetus for the creation of the 26 acre cemetery was the need for the provision of an Anglican burying ground for Quebec City's primarily English language speaking, Anglican community, in the mid–1800s.
+The impetus for the creation of the 26 acre cemetery was the need for the provision of a Protestant burying ground for Quebec City's primarily English language speaking, Protestant community, in the mid–1800s.

 The cemetery is located at the corner of Saint-Louis Road (chemin Saint-Louis) and côte de Sillery (formerly côte de l'Église), on 109010 m2 of land overlooking the Saint Lawrence River, in the southeastern direction.

-More than 17,000 people are buried at Mount Hermon.
-Mount Hermon Cemetery draws distinction as being the first garden cemetery (cimetière-jardin) established in Canada.
-Mount Hermon, and other garden cemeteries formed in North America, took inspiration from cimetière du Père-Lachaise of Paris.
+More than 17,000 people are buried at Mount Hermon Cemetery.
+This cemetery draws distinction as being the first garden cemetery (cimetière-jardin) established in Canada.
+Mount Hermon Cemetery, and other garden cemeteries formed in North America, took inspiration from cimetière du Père-Lachaise of Paris.

 A memorial was dedicated to the victims of the sinking of the shipwrecked Empress of Ireland, in 1914, and other memorials were erected at later dates on the cemetery's grounds.
-The major loss of lives aboard the shipwrecked Empress of Ireland had significant impact upon Mount Hermon, along with its neighboring cemetery on chemin Saint-Louis: Saint-Patrick's Cemetery, which also relocated from the city of Quebec, in 1879.
+The major loss of lives aboard the shipwrecked Empress of Ireland had significant impact upon Mount Hermon Cemetery, along with its neighboring cemetery on chemin Saint-Louis: Saint-Patrick's Cemetery, which also relocated from the city of Quebec, in 1879.
 Both of the cemeteries took on responsibility for a significant number of the ship's passengers whom perished aboard or at sea.

-Separately, on the Mount Hermon grounds is the Treggett Bell, which was presented in gratitude to the Treggett family, who had members from four different generations of its family serve as Mount Hermon's Superintendents, encompassing the years 1865–2014.
+Separately, on the Mount Hermon Cemetery grounds is the Treggett Bell, which was presented in gratitude to the Treggett family, who had members from four different generations of its family serve as Mount Hermon Cemetery's Superintendents, encompassing the years 1865–2014.